SteveJustin1963/16.6-tecBRAIN/README.md

      - An **8-port ADC** for capturing data from eight receivers.

 3. **Data Processing**
    - Use **Mint code** for regression and classification of patterns into hash tables.
+I dont think we have enough bandwidth.
    - Leverage the **AP9511 chip** for advanced mathematical processing.
    - Keep sampling periods brief to avoid system overload.
+   - however mint +mpu would be far too slow we will try and off load this to mcu on front end

 ---